jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

    assignment fails.
 (When an object does not support attribute references or attribute assignments at all, :exc:`TypeError` is raised.)

-   The :attr:`name` and :attr:`obj` attributes can be set using keyword-only arguments to the constructor.
-When set they represent the name of the attribute that was attempted to be accessed and the object that was accessed for said attribute, respectively.

-   .. versionchanged:: 3.10
-      Added the :attr:`name` and :attr:`obj` attributes.

 .. exception:: EOFError